jaironagarro/stackedit/Framework documentation.md

 Remember that in order to function properly the Body tab in the postman test should be on "raw text" mode and contain only this:

     {{request_body}}
-With this consideration and the files in their respective tabs for the postman request the test is now ready to be used
+With this consideration and the files in their respective tabs for the postman request the test is now ready to be used.

+## Troubleshooting
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTEyMDU2ODg5ODIsODMxMzU2NjgyXX0=
+eyJoaXN0b3J5IjpbLTc2ODUxMDU5Nyw4MzEzNTY2ODJdfQ==
 -->